 Helping others in particular diminishes egocentrism and selfishness, two character traits that contribute to behavioral issues, depression, and poor choices.
 Studies have shown that when two people forge a relationship based on overcoming challenges, both of them grow stronger.
 So the one serving is therefore also served by the act of service.

 Service develops selflessness, or egolessness.
 While the ego, or the self, is an important part of our personality, if we become narcissistic or self-absorbed, we will never enjoy freedom or peace.
-Through acts of service, our clients learn how good it feels to let go of the “small self” and petty, self-obsessed ways of thinking.
-Through serving others, our clients heal themselves.
+Through acts of service, our students learn how good it feels to let go of the “small self” and petty, self-obsessed ways of thinking.
+Through serving others, our students heal themselves.

-Our clients have reported feeling better about themselves, forgetting their own problems, and even discovering a higher sense of purpose as a result of their community service.
+Our students have reported feeling better about themselves, forgetting their own problems, and even discovering a higher sense of purpose as a result of their community service.
 This activity also offers a wonderful opportunity for them to work together as a team, which builds morale in itself.
-We have seen some powerful friendships develop between our clients that began when they joined together to serve others.
+We have seen some powerful friendships develop between our students that began when they joined together to serve others.

-Our engagement in community service is just another way in which the RMS model goes beyond traditional treatment modalities, treats the whole person, and sets our clients up for future success.
+Our engagement in community service is just another way in which the RMS model goes beyond traditional treatment modalities, treats the whole person, and sets our students up for future success.

 Red Mountain Sedona is a premier young adult transition program, built on the shoulders of some of the most experienced and well-respected individuals in the field of young adult treatment.
 Most of our core staff has worked together for years, in some cases for decades, and collectively our team possesses over 150 years of professional clinical experience.